-The texture does not take that long to dry so if you have a large canvas then you will need to work relatively quickly if you want to keep working the texture.
+For this reason, if you have a large canvas then you will need to work relatively quickly if you want to keep working the texture.
 You will probably only have about 15-20 minutes before the texture starts to form a skin and dry out.
 So in particular, if you want it to be quite smooth, then work in small patches at a time.

 The texture can take a while to dry but it obviously depends on how thickly you apply the texture as to how long it will take – I usually wait overnight for it to dry.
 Try plenty of experimenting with different implements and thicknesses of the texture to see what kind of results you can get.